 - One large study showed that if women in developed countries had 2.5 children, on average, but breastfed each child for 6 months longer than they currently do, about 25,000 breast cancers would be prevented each year.
 If each child were breastfed for an additional 12 months about 50,000 breast cancers might be prevented annually.

-- Did you know that nearly 1 in 2 Americans develops cancer at some point in their lives and that cancer prevention starts in early childhood.
-Visit our Healthy Kids Today, Prevent Cancer Tomorrow campaign and register for our free webinar, Food Matters for Families, Strategies to Foster Eating for Health and Cancer Prevention.
+- Did you know that nearly 1 in 2 Americans develops cancer at some point in their lives and that cancer prevention starts in early childhood?
+Visit our Healthy Kids Today, Prevent Cancer Tomorrow campaign.

 Both overweight/obesity and breast cancer are complex issues and breastfeeding is only part of the solution.
 However, good health begins by developing healthful habits early in life.
 Breastfeeding your baby may be the best place to start.
 Learn more about talking to your practitioner about weight as your infant reaches toddler age.